marcingolenia/hateoas_fsharp/README.md

 # HATEOAS in F#

+> This post is part of the F# Advent Calendar 2020.
+Special thanks to Sergey Tihon for organizing this!
+[Check out all the other great posts there!](https://sergeytihon.com/2023/10/28/f-advent-calendar-in-english-2023/)

+I will divide the topic into 3 parts:
+1. HATEOAS in F# (this post)
+2. Let's try LinkGenerator to see if it can simplify HATEOAS implementation (coming soon)
+3. Consuming RESTful API and leveraging HATEOAS in F# Fable app (coming soon)

 Hypermedia as the engine of application state (HATEOAS) is 24 years old now!
 I am coding for more than 12 years and yet I didn't see it on production in projects I worked with.
 Why?
 Is it so bad?
 Complex?